Arkansas governor vetoes transgender youth treatment ban - WTMJ

 Hutchinson recently signed a measure allowing doctors to refuse to treat someone because of moral or religious objections, a law that opponents have said could be used to turn away LGBTQ patients.

-The head of the nation’s largest LGBTQ rights group said Hutchinson’s veto should be a “warning sign” to other states considering similar bans.
+The head of the nation’s largest LGBTQ rights group said Hutchinson’s veto should be a “warning” to other states considering similar bans.
+Similar treatment bans have proposed in at least 20 states.

 “The repercussions were too much for Arkansas, and they will be just as severe for any state weighing this type of legislation,” Human Rights Campaign President Alphonso David said in a statement.